Criminal tattoo: Prison tattoos

 Since tattooing in prison is illegal in many jurisdictions, the inmates do not have the proper equipment necessary for the practice.
 This forces inmates to find ways to create their own tattooing devices out of their belongings.
-Improvised tattooing equipment has been assembled from materials such as mechanical pencils, magnets, radio transistors, staples, paper clips, or guitar strings.
+The ink used to create the tattoo requires a certain quality to appear correctly.
+Inmates can acquire ink a number of ways: street ink from visits or corrections officers or it could be created with a few components.
+Ink could be made with water, isopropyl alcohol, and black soot.
+Improvising meant burning various materials to acquire the soot and ingredients containing alcohol such as mouthwash.
+Improvised tattooing equipment has been assembled from materials such as mechanical pencils, Bic pens, radio transistors, staples, paper clips, or guitar strings.